Sunday, June 30, 2013

 You can watch video of the forum here and judge for yourself (you can enlarge it to full screen):

-When Empires Divide: The Treaty of Tordesillas
+When Empires Divide: Teaching About the Treaty of Tordesillas

 On this date in 1494, the empires of Spain and Portugal signed the Treaty of Tordesillas, which ultimately avoided war by dividing the Americas.
 This is rarely taught in K-12 history courses.
 Yet, it is instrumental in explaining the language and cultural divide in Latin America.
 After teaching about Columbus, the Treaty of Tordesillas offers an excellent starting point for teaching about the colonization of the Americas.